box/developer.box.com/guides/embed/ui-elements/explorer.md

 ### Prerequisites

-- Node version 8.18.2 or higher
+- Node version 18.18.2 or higher
-- React version 17.0.2 or higher
+- React version 17.0.2 or higher (React 18 is not supported)
 - BUIE version 19.0.0 or higher

 ### Create and configure an app